 Figure 5 shows the feedback voltage detection circuit.
 The INV pin is the inverting input of the Error Amplifier with 1.5V reference voltage.
-Over voltage protection is provided with threshold voltage 1.65V.
-If the INV voltage is over 1.65V, the gate driver will be disabled to prevent output over voltage condition or feedback open condition.
+Over voltage and under voltage protections are provided with threshold voltage 1.65V and 0.25V respectively.
+If the INV voltage is over 1.65V or under 0.25V, the gate driver will be disabled to prevent output over voltage condition or feedback open condition.
 Although the INV is an input pin with high impedance, it is suggested that the bias current of the potential divider should be over 30μA for noise immunity.